schmlblk/zpdf/README.md

 the 'header-html' and 'footer-html' parameters (see wkhtmltopdf documentation).
 This allows to use Erb to render their content.

-You could also omit the header and footer templates, but use pure HTML header and footer documents passed through directly by including their full path as the 'header-html' and 'footer-html' in the `:pdf_params` Hash.
+You can also omit the `header_template` and `footer_template` parameters, but use pure HTML header and footer documents passed through directly by including their full path as the `'header-html'` and `'footer-html'` in the `:pdf_params` Hash.

 Calling `generate` returns a instance of `ZPdf::HtmlPdfObject`, which has methods for accessing and manipulating the produced HTML and convert it to a PDF stream: